-The Spiritual Battle With Weight Loss: We are back with guest Paul David Tripp, the author of the book Awe: Why It Matters for Everything We Think, Say, and Do—which easily made my top 10 list for best books of 2015.
+The spiritual battle with weight loss: today we are talking with Paul David Tripp, the author of the book Awe: Why It Matters for Everything We Think, Say, and Do.

 This week we are talking about awe, and how it really does relate to everything in life, specifically to our spiritual growth, our Bible intake, our ministry aims, and even our news consumption, our anxieties, our weight loss attempts, our parenting methods, and our expectations of marriage and romantic love.

-Today we talk about weight loss.
+Today we talk about the spiritual battle with weight loss.
 Paul, the physical side of weight loss will happen in a lot of different ways for various people.
 But there’s a spiritual dimension to weight loss that we all need to be aware of.
 You mention your own weight loss journey briefly in the book.
 Share with us what you learned.

 And so what was happening to me is, if you gain a half a pound a month you don’t notice it, but that is six pounds a year and in five years you could put on 30 pounds.
 And that is all the result of the pleasure of food having too much control over the way you think about a good evening or a good day or a good week.
 And so I have had to confess that—confess patterns of gluttony—and completely change my relationship to food in order to eat what I should eat for the maintenance of my physical body.
 The result of that is a loss of about 40 pounds.
 For me it was not about weight—though that was an issue—as much as living in a more appropriate way.